We are committed to providing a high-quality legal service.

 We will update you on the progress of your complaint at appropriate times.

 We may also, if appropriate, invite you to a meeting to discuss your complaint.
 You do not have to attend if you do not wish to or if you are unable to.
-We will be happy to discuss the matter with you on the telephone.
+We will be happy to discuss the matter with you by telephone or video conference.

 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.

-Alternative complaints bodies (such as Ombudsman Services,) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+Alternative dispute resolution (ADR) bodies exist which are competent to deal with complaints about legal services.
 We have, however, chosen not to adopt an ADR process.
 If, therefore, you wish to complain further, you should contact the Legal Ombudsman.

 What will it cost?